mcroydon/subzero/README.md

 ### Version 0: Sensors on a Line

-The first physical task is to construct a platform for component validation.
+The first task is to construct a platform for component validation.
 This will likely be a small watertight enclosure weighted for negative bouyancy suspended from the surface from a line.
 A minimal set of components:

 * Raspberry Pi Zero
 * Power source (USB battery pack?)